taymuur/Bytewise-DataScience/Week 01/2-probability.md

 ## Not Mutually Exclusive Events

 Two events are called not mutually exclusive if they have *at least one outcome in common*.
 If the two events A and B are not mutually exclusive events, then A ∩ B ≠ ϕ.
-Similarly, A, B and C are not mutually exclusive events if A ∩ B ∩ C ≠ ϕ.
+Similarly, A, B and C are not mutually exclusive events if $A ∩ B ∩ C ≠ ϕ$.

 ## Additive Rule

-* If A & B are mutually exclusive events: P(A OR B) = P(A) + P(B)
+* If A & B are mutually exclusive events: $P(A OR B) = P(A) + P(B)$
 * If A & B are not mutually exclusive events: P(A OR B) = P(A) + P(B) – P(A ∩ B)